 Q: What are the legal requirements for service of quarantined and isolated individuals?

-A: Service requirements may vary by jurisdiction, and some states have explicit provisions for handling the provision of service for quarantined or isolated individuals.
+A: Service requirements may vary by jurisdiction.
+Some states have explicit provisions for handling the provision of service for quarantined or isolated individuals.
 In California, posting a quarantine order outside a home is an option available to health officials that would meet service requirements.
-Massachusetts regulations governing isolation and quarantine require the state department or local board of health to use “all reasonable means of communication to inform individuals” of orders during periods of isolation and quarantine.
-The minimal requirements include: (1) posting a notice in locations where people in and approaching the area are reasonably likely to see it; (2) publishing a notice in a newspaper at least once weekly during the isolation or quarantine period; and (3) the notices must state the orders and instructions in force, including a brief explanation of an order’s meaning and effect.
+Massachusetts regulations require the state department or local board of health to use “all reasonable means of communication to inform individuals” of orders during periods of isolation and quarantine.
+The minimal requirements include: (1) posting a notice in locations where people in and approaching the area are reasonably likely to see it; (2) publishing a notice in a newspaper at least once weekly during the isolation or quarantine period; and (3) notices must state the orders and instructions in force, including a brief explanation of an order’s meaning and effect.

 A: DHS’ final public charge rule expanded the public charge analysis to include most forms of Medicaid in the public charge determination under the Immigration and Nationality Act.
 In response to the COVID-19 epidemic U.S. Citizenship and Immigration Services (USCIS) released an alert stating that it would not consider “testing, treatment, nor preventative care” that is related to COVID-19, including any available vaccine, in a public charge determination, even if such services and treatments are provided by federally funded Medicaid.
 USCIS also emphasizes that a public charge determination is based on a totality of the circumstances—meaning that no single factor may be determinative.